ShZil/network-utilities/Scanner/README.md

 # 2023-03-17
+[15:16] Working on turning the Know screen to a table.

 [15:56] I twice defined `NetworkEntity.__eq__`, which is a mistake, and now the NetworkStorage resolves improperly (has duplicates).
 Thus, I renamed one to `.equals`.